Why I'm Done Watching "Euphoria"

 So it’s hard not to wonder why more than 2.6 million people — myself included — have continued to tune in week after week.
 Yes, the show’s aesthetic is mesmerizing, and it features an attractive cast that includes some of our favorite rising actors, but with every episode essentially dishing unrelenting suffering, why do we keep going back for more?

 It turns out it’s for a couple reasons.
 Part of it is a fascination.
 We’re drawn in by the recklessness and carefree nature of the teens on screen, an experience that’s unfamiliar to many adults, whose reservations about risky behaviors mature as they age.
 Or the series reminds them of a time when they themselves were young and relatively carefree.
-“There’s this interesting tension of enticement and disgust that I think often captures a lot of people's attention,” says Danielle Roeske, a psychologist and vice president of residential services at Newsport Healthcare, who specializes in adolescents struggling with addiction and mental health.
+“There’s this interesting tension of enticement and disgust that I think often captures a lot of people's attention,” says Danielle Roeske, a psychologist and vice president of residential services at Newport Healthcare, who specializes in adolescents struggling with addiction and mental health.
 “On the one hand it’s like, ‘Oh that’s terrible, I want nothing to do with that,’ and on the other hand, it seems exciting and can evoke a sense of curiosity of what it would be like to live so freely and haphazardly.”

 Which isn’t to say that we’re titillated by this trauma, but in many ways, watching Rue engage in dangerous drug use onscreen is a way for us to glaringly face — and explore — something dangerous that we’d never actually do IRL.
 It’s a way for us to see another side and another experience that’s completely foreign and tangentially feel the adrenaline rush that comes with it.
 “Viewing things like this is a safe way for some to engage with the darker side of reality,” Roeske says.
 “It's less direct, so there's something exciting about it, but without necessarily putting oneself in harm's way.”
 Yes, we’re subjecting ourselves and our nerves to the ups-and-downs of an emotional rollercoaster, but at the end of the hour, we can choose to step off.